Prompt Engineering · OrevateAI

 3. Dry thoroughly: Let the jeans run through a full drying cycle.
 The longer they are exposed to high heat, the more they will shrink.

 4. Check the fit: Once dry, try them on.
 If they aren’t as snug as you’d like, you can repeat the hot water wash and high-heat dry cycle.
+Users report that for significant shrinkage, two full cycles are often necessary.

 The Cold Water Soak: For Subtle Adjustments

 If your jeans have only stretched out a tiny bit, or if you’re worried about over-shrinking, a cold water soak can be a gentler approach.
 This method is less aggressive but can still help tighten up the fabric slightly.
+This technique is often recommended for denim with elastane or spandex, as excessive heat can degrade these fibers.

 1. Fill a tub or sink: Use cold or lukewarm water.